Skip to Content

 That doesn’t mean you can’t stop outside of a campsite overnight and go ‘off grid’.
 Here are the do’s and don’t of motorhoming and campervanning in Scotland.

-• Don’t dump your black waste at the side of the road or in a public loo – this is horrible and may block rural loos which run off a septic tank.
-Either book into a campsite or use a formal facility – you can find them via the Campa website.
+• Don’t dump your black or grey waste at the side of the road or in a public loo – this is horrible and may block rural loos which run off a septic tank.
+Either book into a campsite or use a formal disposal facility – you can find them via the Campa website.

 • Do take apps like Park for the Night with a good pinch of salt.
 If you lived near the spot recommended would you like people staying there every night?